Chhattisgarh CG TET 2017 results declared

 - Go to http://cgvyapam.choice.gov.in/

-- Click on the results link given of the hompage
+- Click on the results link given of the homepage

-- Click on either of link given as "Primary (TET) Examination Result" or "Upper Primary (TET) Examination Result"
+- Click on either of the link given as "Primary (TET) Examination Result" or "Upper Primary (TET) Examination Result"

 - Enter your roll number on next page